ComputationalRadiationPhysics/picongpu/docs/source/prgpatterns/lockstep.rst

 Collective Loop
 ^^^^^^^^^^^^^^^

-* each worker needs to pass a loop N times)
+* each worker needs to pass a loop N times
-* in this example, there are more dates then workers that process them
+* in this example, there are more dates than workers that process them

 .. code-block:: bash

-    // `frame` is a list which must be traversed collectively while ( frame.isValid() )
+    // `frame` is a list which must be traversed collectively while( frame.isValid() )
     {
-        const uint32_t workerIdx = threadIdx.x;
+        uint32_t const workerIdx = threadIdx.x;
         using ParticleDomCfg = IdxConfig<
             frameSize,
             numWorker
         >;
         ForEachIdx< ParticleDomCfg > forEachParticle( workerIdx );
         forEachParticle(
            [&]( uint32_t const linearIdx, uint32_t const idx )
            {
                // independent work